matthew-beerens/obsidian-vault/OSCP/PrivEsc/Windows/Enumeration.md

 `(Get-PSReadlineOption).HistorySavePath` get history information path location from PSReadline module, `Clear-History`  does not clear this files.
 Read this information and analyze carefully to gain hidden information.
 If some cases we may be able to repeat the steps we find in this file to gain access to another user with elevated privileges.

+`Applications and Services Logs > Microsoft > Windows > PowerShell > Operational` - we can view these logs in the event view if we have an rdp connection to attempt to harvest credentials.

 *Administrators can prevent PSReadline from recording commands by setting the -HistorySaveStyle option to SaveNothing with the Set-PSReadlineOption Cmdlet.
 Alternatively, they can clear the history file manually*

 #### New Users Obtained